snstrong/assessment-node-express-1/conceptual.md

 }
 ```

 - An async function will always return a Promise, so it will not return the array `[elie, matt, joel]` as a regular function would, but will instead return a Promise.
 To use the resolved data in this array, one would either need to chain a `.then` onto `getUsers()` or to call `getUsers` within another async function and await it.
 Also, this code assumes that `elie`, `joel`, and `matt` will all be retrieved without issue, when in fact one or all of these Promises could come back rejected rather than resolved.
-This is a situation where one might want to use `Promise.all` to wait for all of these Promises to resolve, like so:
+This is a situation where one might want to use `Promise.all` to wait for all of these Promises to resolve, along the lines of:

 ```js
 async function getUsers(userArr) {